nityaanandshah/Trip-Companion/NEXT_STEPS.md

 # 🎯 Your Next Steps

-## 🎉 Week 2 is COMPLETE!
+## 🎉 Week 3 is COMPLETE!

-All trip creation and discovery features are fully implemented and working!
+All social features, bookmarking, join requests, and notifications are fully implemented and working!

 ---